damianhakert/damianhakert.github.io/source/jobs/production-engineer/index.md

 At GitLab, Production Engineers are highly independent and self-organized team contributors in a [remote and agile](https://about.gitlab.com/2015/09/14/remote-agile-at-gitlab/) way.

-A Production Engineer is a hybrid Software/System Engineer who ensure that GitLab.com runs smoothly and have the capacity for future growth.
+A Production Engineer is a hybrid Software/System Engineer who ensures that GitLab.com runs smoothly and have the capacity for future growth.
 Either you are a Developer who loves to keep things running or a Systems Engineer who loves to code.